A guide to cardiac bypass surgery

 - Stroke, heart attack or death.

 Long-term results of traditional CABG are excellent, according to the NHLBI.
-Most people who have the procedure reduce their symptoms and lower their risk of a heart attack.
+Many people who have the procedure reduce their symptoms and lower their risk of a heart attack.
 A person's energy levels usually improve after the surgery as well.

 Full recovery from CABG takes 6 to 12 weeks or more.